evolvedbinary/elemental/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Thank you for reporting your issue and helping us to improve!
+about: Thank you for helping us to improve Elemental by reporting a bug.
 title: "[BUG]"
 labels: ''
 assignees: ''

 ---

 > To be able to better understand you problem, please add as much information as possible to this ticket.
-Always test your bugs against the latest stable release of exist.
-We cannot provide support for older versions here on GitHub.
-If the version of eXist that is experiencing the issue is more than 1 major version behind the most recent release, please consider posting a question on our mailing list.
+Please also test your bugs against the latest stable release of Elemental to check whether it has already been fixed.

 **Describe the bug**